xot/ElectraOne/DOCUMENTATION.md

 ### Constructing a CC map

 Each parameter in the list is assigned a MIDI channel and CC parameter number.
 Depending on the type of parameter, it is assigned either a 7bit or 14bit controller.
-Essentially this means that most faders (i.e. non-quantised and non-integer valued parameters, see ```wants_cc14()``` and also the [discussion below](###generating-an-e1-preset)) are considered 14bit.
+Essentially this means that most faders (i.e. non-quantised and non-integer valued parameters, see ```wants_cc14()``` and also the [discussion below](#generating-an-e1-preset)) are considered 14bit.

 This is relevant also for constructing the CC map as 14bit CC parameters actually use *two* CC parameter numbers.
-The originally assigned one $c$ (used to transmit the most significant 7 bits of the value) and $c + 32$ (used to transmit the least significant 7 bits of the value).
-This means that when assigning $c$, $c + 32$ must be marked as taken too.
+The originally assigned one *c* (used to transmit the most significant 7 bits of the value) and *c* + 32 (used to transmit the least significant 7 bits of the value).
+This means that when assigning *c*, *c* + 32 must be marked as taken too.
 The code in ```construct_ccmap``` therefore first maps all 14 bit CC parameters (limited by
 ```MAX_CC14_PARAMETERS``` and then all 7 bit CC parameters (limited
  by ```MAX_CC14_PARAMETERS```).
 This allows the 7 bit CC parameters to fill any holes left by the 14 bit CC assignments.